servicetitan/Stl.Fusion/docs/tutorial/Intro.md

-If you think about the logic in a real-life app, 90% of it is high-level logic - in particular, anything you have on the client-side and most of the server-side logic except all the data provider at the lowest level (e.g. repositories).
+If you think about the logic in a real-life app, 90% of it is high-level logic - in particular, anything you have on the client-side and most of the server-side calls something else in the same app to get the data.
+And maybe just 10% of its code pulls the data by invoking some third-party code or API (e.g. SQL data providers).
+In short, yes, manual invalidation is something we'll need to take care of, but it's not as big of a deal as it might seem initially.
-Later you'll learn both how to implement it, and also how to address some of the cases there that look tricky at first.
+Later you'll learn both how to implement it, and also how to address some of the cases that look tricky at first.

+## Real Fusion

 That's how real Fusion-based code of `GetTimeWithOffsetAsync` looks like:
 ```cs